token-7/token7-specs/README.md

 ##Architectural Principle

-The TBF mechanism is handled by the cross-domain unidirectional autonomic control loop through two authorization servers each in their own administrative domain.
+The TBF mechanism is handled by the cross-domain unidirectional autonomic control loop through two authorization servers each in its own administrative domain.

 ## OSI Model from a federation's perspective

 [OSI Model]

-## Federated trust relationship
+## Federated Trust Relationship

-Each federated trust relationship between two administrative domains is defined as an asymmetric one-way trust between trustor and trustee creating a reflexive asymmetric unidirectional federation between federator and federatee.
+Each Federated Trust Relationship between two administrative domains is defined as an asymmetric one-way trust between Trustor and Trustee creating a reflexive asymmetric unidirectional federation between Federator and Federatee.

 [Understanding OAuth 2.0 trust and federation directions]